dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 ## Build a Real-time Web App With Meteor

-In this tutorial, we'll build a simple application called **SlangBucket**.
+In this tutorial, we'll build a simple application called **Slang Bucket**.
 This app will allow users to add all sorts of slangs with their respective meanings.
-The _SlangBucket_ is a mini version of [Urban Dictionary](https://www.urbandictionary.com/).
+The _Slang Bucket_ is a mini version of [Urban Dictionary](https://www.urbandictionary.com/).
 Users will be able to add and delete slangs from the bucket.

-### Install Meteor and Scaffold SlangBucket
+### Install Meteor and Scaffold Slang Bucket

 Linux and Mac users can run the following command in the terminal to install Meteor: